Founding and Early Years

 In early 2001 the founding President of the Tellico Village Computer Users Club (known also as TVCUC), Bob Wilson, called a meeting of PC users and presented the idea for the club based on his experience in South Carolina before retiring to Tennessee.
 Bob’s objective was to provide a forum for the community’s computer users to help each other in their understanding and use of personal computers.

 Early organizing meetings were held in the Rec Center meeting room that is now used by the Club for training classes.
-A call for a nominating committee resulted in Dee Boyer, Chuck Finn and Tom Ralph volunteering with Tom as Chairman.
+A call for a nominating committee resulted in Dee Boyer, Chuck Finn and Tom Ralph volunteering with Tom as Chairperson.
 Their efforts, with the persuasive talent of Tom in particular, led to the first TVCUC Board.
 Early board members included Ron Uncapher, Chet Hokanson, Don Hill and Jay Golden who collaborated in the drafting of the first bylaws.
 Another board member in the early years, Victor de Groote, was instrumental in creating and maintaining the Club website.
 A total list of the early Club membership would include many who contributed significantly and are still active as members.

 Meetings were conducted in the Rec Center meeting room, where by the middle of the first year, the room was filled to capacity.
 Early in 2001, meetings were moved to the upper level of the Yacht Club.
 Membership within the first year grew to roughly 100 and there were 11 active SIGs (Special Interest Groups) ranging in size from 7 members to 23.
 The two SIGs with greatest participation were Operating Systems and Photography.
 Many Club members were active in more than one of the SIGs.